| East Asian Languages and Civilizations

 the autumn quarter.
 Interested students should consult the director

 of undergraduate studies for details concerning the proposal.
+Grading.
+All courses taken to fulfill requirements

 in the concentration must be taken for letter grades.
 No P/N

 or R grades are offered in language courses.
+Honors.
+Any student who has maintained an

 overall grade point average of 3.0 or better is eligible to be considered